Segovia Day Trip from Madrid: What to See, Eat, and Know Before You Go (2026)

 Train to Segovia

-The train trip from Madrid to Segovia is only about a half hour because it’s via a high-speed train.
-The only catch is the train leaves from Chamartin Station in the northern part of Madrid.
+The train trip we took from Madrid to Segovia is only about half an hour because it’s via a high-speed train.
+The only catch is that the train leaves from Chamartin Station in the northern part of Madrid.

 Directly outside the station, you'll find the #11 bus that takes you into the city.
 It’s very easy to find, just follow literally everyone else getting off the train.
 The bus costs €2 (cash only) and can be crowded.